Accelerating a restarted Krylov method for matrix functions with randomization: Introduction

-Although randomized methods behave rather well in moderately conditioned and small problems~\cite{cortinovis_speeding_2024, guttel_randomized_2023}, it is still unknown how they will act when facing badly conditioned matrices that are commonly found in many real-world applications.
+Although randomized methods behave rather well in moderately conditioned and small problems~\cite{cortinovis_speeding_2024,guttel_randomized_2023}, it is still unknown how they will act when facing badly conditioned matrices that are commonly found in many real-world applications.
 In particular, the discretization of PDEs via finite element method (FEM) is well-known to produce very large, sparse and ill-conditioned matrices.
-Therefore, our second contribution is an extensive study of the convergence and performance of several randomized methods through a set of large-scale numerical experiments, focusing exclusively on the finite element problems.
+Another example is the study of the dynamics of the complex networks via the graph Laplacian.
+Therefore, our second contribution is an extensive study of the convergence and performance of several randomized methods through a set of large-scale numerical experiments, focusing on exclusively on ill-conditioned problems.
+Last, but not least, we show that our randomization technique has minor effect on the scalability of the Krylov method for multiple nodes.

 The rest of the paper is organized as follows.
 Section~\ref{sec:theory} reviews the background theory of the Krylov subspace methods.
 It also describes the randomized Arnoldi iteration and how it can be integrated into Krylov methods.
 Section~\ref{sec:related_works} presents other approaches for accelerating Krylov methods using randomization.
 Section~\ref{sec:restart_rand_krylov} describes the restarting procedure for the randomized Krylov method.
 Section~\ref{sec:numerical} illustrates the performance and convergence of the proposed method and compares it against the state-of-the-art.
 In Section~\ref{sec:conclusion}, we conclude our paper.